 There are a few ways but to simplify it we will consider a pullback with a minimum of 3 candles and a maximum of 7 candles. (max can be subjective).
 But to keep it strictly objective, we would keep it to 3-7 candles and the price must stay above 20EMA.

 Let’s agree here that we all understand that there are Two Types of Pullbacks

-How many Pullbacks can I trader within a trend?
+How many Pullbacks can I trade within a trend? in other words

 And the agreed answer to the question is to take the first or second pullback in a trend but not 3 or 4th.
 Note that it’s not an exact science.
 Sometimes even 3rd and 4th would be good but it will depend the trading time frame you have chosen.

 This is a simple concept but as always there is a question of when to start counting?

 So the question is where to start counting your pullbacks

 The answer is simple but depends on two situations

 To put it simply: the time to count is the time when you see the first initial breakout or the first turn around of a trend.

 The trick is to simply understand where the TREND STARTED.